 The islands have been steeped in history since prehistoric times.
 If you choose to holiday in either Franklin's View in Stromness or Scar in Hoy, you'll be renting traditional, stone built dwellings, which have been carefully restored and tastefully decorated by the owners to create cosy and comfortable holiday accommodation.

 Franklin's View has a charming and cosy atmosphere befitting of a holiday cottage.
 The open plan living and dinning area has a bright and airy feel which is encouraged by the large panoramic windows, looking over the rooftops to the Harbour and Scapa Flow.
 Franklin's View sleeps four between two bedrooms.

 It boasts its own private and secluded garden with drying green and garden furniture (ideal for a BBQ or relaxing).

-Local shops, restaurants and Hotels are only a short walk away, along the picturesque cobbled streets.
+Local shops, restaurants and bars are only a short walk away, along the picturesque cobbled streets.

-There is a museum and a library (with internet access) within five minutes walk.
+There is a museum and a library within five minutes walk.

 To find out more visit our Franklin's View Orkney Accommodation page